pmichaillat/unemployment/syllabus.md

 Your grade will be based on the quality of the research project and your participation in various course activities.
 The contribution to the total grade of 100 points is as follows:

-+ Participation and general community building: 10 points
-+ Answers to section quizzes: 10 points
-+ Presentations of course readings: 30 points
++ Presentations of course readings: 30 points.
-+ Presentation of project outline: 10 points
++ Presentation of project outline: 10 points.
-+ Presentation of early results: 10 points
++ Presentation of early results: 10 points.
-+ Presentation of final results: 10 points
++ Presentation of final results: 10 points.
-+ Final paper (including code & data): 20 points
++ Final paper (including code & data): 40 points.
++ Participation bonus: 10 points.
+This is a research-intensive course.
+As such, participation in class and on [GitHub's discussion forum](https://github.com/pmichaillat/economic-slack/discussions) is critical and will be rewarded with bonus points.

 Letter grades will be computed based on your total grade using a standard curve.